Printing in the Hawaiian Language

-Support for this project has been provided by a grant from the Pine Tree Foundation.
+Support for this project has been provided by a grant from the Pine Tree Foundation of New York.

-This resource provides access to primary sources written in ʻŌlelo Hawaiʻi (the Hawaiian language) or created by Kānaka Maoli (Native Hawaiians) before 1900.
+This resource provides access to primary sources printed in ʻŌlelo Hawaiʻi (the Hawaiian language) or created by Kānaka Maoli (Native Hawaiians) before 1900.
 Most were published in the Kingdom of Hawaiʻi.
+For more information on the history of printing in Hawaii, visit Early Printing in Hawaiian.

-Many of these original printed materials are now in the American Antiquarian Society collections.
-The AAS General Catalog contains detailed records for nearly 300 titles published in the Hawaiian language between 1822 and 1900, in addition to many other English-language Hawaiiian materials.
+The AAS General Catalog contains detailed records for nearly 300 titles published in the Hawaiian language between 1822 and 1900, in addition to many other English-language Hawaiian materials.

 The digital library below provides direct access to approximately one third of AAS's Hawaiian language collection.
-This includes all the Hawaiian language newspapers and visual materials (engravings, views, maps, etc.), as well as a selection of the books.
+Newspapers, engravings, lithographs, and a selection of books are included.

-About this Resource Early Printing in HawaiianPeople in the Collection
+About this Resource Early Printing in HawaiianPeople in this Collection

 Digital Library